Title Image

 Awarding the Sydney Peace Prize

-All public nominations will now be considered for the 2024 Sydney Peace prize.
+All public nominations for the 2024 Sydney Peace prize are now closed.

 By celebrating solutions that prove peace is possible, the Sydney Peace Foundation aims to inspire and empower people from all walks of life to make peace with justice a reality.